A geometric invariant of $6$-dimensional subspaces of $4\times 4$ matrices: Motivation

 The most elementary geometric features of $\PP^3$ are points, lines, planes, quadrics, and their incidence relations.
 There are non-commutative analogues of these and a first investigation of $\Proj_{nc}(A)$ involves finding its ``points'' and ``lines'' and the ``incidence relations'' among them.

 A non-commutative ring usually has far fewer two-sided ideals than a commutative ring.
-Even when $A$ is ``good'' it has far fewer two sided ideals than $SV$.
-As a consequence $\Proj_{nc}(A)$ usually has far fewer ``points'' and ``lines'' than does $\PP^3$.
+Even when $A$ is ``good'', it has far fewer two-sided ideals than $SV$.
+As a consequence, $\Proj_{nc}(A)$ usually has far fewer ``points'' and ``lines'' than does~$\PP^3$.

-For example, $\Proj_{nc}(A)$ can have as few as 20 ``points'', which is the case for $TV/(R')$ when $R'$ is the space in \S\ref{exotic.Skly.example} \cite{CS1}, or even just one point with multiplicity 20 \cite{SV99}.
-The ``points'' in $\Proj_{nc}(A)$ form a scheme that is called the {\sf point scheme}.
-When $A$ is ``good'', that point scheme is a closed subscheme of $\PP^3$.
-When the point scheme has dimension zero it's degree is 20.
+For example, $\Proj_{nc}(A)$ can have as few as twenty ``points'', which is the case for~$TV/(R)$ when $R$~is the space in~\S\ref{gsca} and $\g^2 \neq 4$ (\cite{CV15}), and is the case for~$TV/(R')$ when $R'$~is the space in \S\ref{exotic.Skly.example} (\cite{CS1}), or even just one point with multiplicity~20 as in~\S\ref{1pt} (\cite{SV99}).
+There are many examples in the literature where the number of ``points'' is infinite, such as the algebras in~\cite{S94} that are related to the Sklyanin algebra on four generators (the latter being the algebras in~\S\ref{Skly.example}); moreover, the scheme~$\mathbf X_R$ of the generic member of the family of algebras in~\cite{S94} has dimension one.
+Hence, the ``points'' in $\Proj_{nc}(A)$ form a scheme that is called the {\sf point scheme}.
+When $A$~is ``good'', the point scheme is a closed subscheme of~$\PP^3$; and if it has dimension zero, then its degree is~20 (cf.~\cite[p.~377]{VMSRI2013}).

-By \cite{SV1,SV2}, there is also a {\sf line scheme} that classifies the ``lines'' in $\Proj_{nc}(A)$.
-By \cite{SV1}, the line scheme is isomorphic to ${\bf X}_R \subseteq {\sf G}(2,V)$ and always has dimension $\ge 1$.
-Thus, the main result in this paper says that if $A$ is ``good'' and the line scheme has dimension 1, then its degree is 20.
+By~\cite{SV1,SV2}, there is also a {\sf line scheme} that classifies the ``lines'' in~$\Proj_{nc}(A)$.
+By~\cite{SV1}, the line scheme is isomorphic to ${\mathbf X}_R \subseteq {\sf G}(2,V)$ and always has dimension~$\ge 1$.
+Thus, the main result in this paper says that if $A$~is ``good'' and the line scheme has dimension 1, then its degree is 20.